 Our Marketing Lead is responsible for the day-to-day publishing, monitoring and management of our social media channels.
-If you have a specific question about any aspect of these channels, please speak to the Marketing Lead or the Content Development Lead.
-No other staff member can post content on The Harmony Project 's official channels without the permission of the Marketing Lead or Content Development Lead.
+If you have a specific question about any aspect of these channels, please speak to the Marketing Lead or the Head of Content Development.
+No other staff member can post content on The Harmony Project 's official channels without the permission of the Marketing Lead or Head of Content Development.